Download NOORo III fact sheet Central receiver plant NOORo III, Ouarzazate, Morocco. Following NOORo I, SENER is s in [+]

 - NOORo I will avert annual emissions of 120,000 metric tons of CO2 into the atmosphere

 In addition to NOORo I, SENER is a participant in the other two thermosolar phases of the project, NOORo II and NOORo III, in the same turnkey construction consortium.
 The three thermosolar plants are to provide a total of 510 MWe of power.
-All of them will be equipped with thermal storage systems, enabling them to continue to produce electricity in the absence of solar radiation.
+All of them equipped with thermal storage systems, enabling them to continue to produce electricity in the absence of solar radiation.
 As a matter of fact, the time with the greatest demand for power in Morocco is nightfall, so the integration of these facilities in the Moroccan electricity system will be one of optimal efficiency.
 Altogether, they will avert annual emissions of 470,000 metric tons of CO2 into the atmosphere.

 - Proyect data: